Bedrock-OSS/bedrock-scripting-faq-bot/README.md

 + token.txt file in same directory as script. token.txt should contain the Discord bot client
 + bugreportchannelID.txt in the same directory as script.
 Should contain the channel ID of the channel where the bot posts bug reports.
-This can be a group DM, or just a general   channel on a server
+This can be a group DM, or just a general   channel on a server...
+You can get a channel ID by right-clicking on a channel in discord, and at the bottom of the menu, select [Copy ID]

 ## discord server